ethereum/solidity-examples/README.md

 `npm test` - runs the contract test-suite, as well as the tests for the typescript code.

-`npm ts-test` - runs the typescript tests.
+`npm run ts-test` - runs the typescript tests.

-`npm contracts-test` - runs the contract test-suite.
+`npm run contracts-test` - runs the contract test-suite.

 The contract tests requires `solc` and `evm` ([go ethereum](https://github.com/ethereum/go-ethereum)) to be installed and added to the $PATH.
 Test code is written in Solidity, and is executed directly in the evm.